General Guidelines for Documentation of Physical and Non-Neurodevelopmental Mental Disabilities and Need for Accommodation

 - A diagnostic statement identifying the nature and extent of the impairment(s), the assessment or evaluation procedures/tests used to make the diagnosis, and the date of the current diagnostic evaluation (within six months for emotional/psychological diagnoses; generally within one year for other diagnoses).
 Emotional/mental health diagnoses must be supported by criteria set forth in the Diagnostic and Statistical Manual (most recent edition).
 Physical health diagnoses must be supported by criteria set forth in the International Classification of Diseases Manual (most recent edition).

 - A detailed description of the current functional impact of the impairment(s) in the unmitigated state (in other words, the current functional impact of the impairment(s) without any mitigating treatment, medication, etc.), as relevant to the current request for accommodations.
 The documentation should describe if/how the impairment(s) limit(s) one or more major life activities - in other words, what are the major symptoms, including level of severity, and how does the impairment currently limit the individual's functioning.
-If the impairment is one that is episodic or has been in remission, the Dean reserves the discretion to require documentation describing the functional impact of the impairment at the time it recurs.
+If the impairment is one that is episodic or has been in remission, the designated administrator reserves the discretion to require documentation describing the functional impact of the impairment at the time it recurs.

 - A description of the expected progression or stability of the impact of the impairment(s) over time, along with a recommendation concerning the predictable need for reevaluation.